w3c/wai-easy-checks/content/heading-structure.md

 * Headings are the signposts to different sections on a web page
 * Sub-headings signal topics within the main topic
 * Screen reader users rely on headings to navigate the web poage
-* Heading levels should be differentiated visually and in the code
+* Heading levels should be differentiated in the code not just visually

 ## What is Heading Structure?